TacashiX/.dotfiles/misc/clipboard_sync/README.md

 # Clipboard Sync Setup

+*DO NOT USE!!* only included in case i want to look at it again. currently just running the script without service setup. start in hyperland setup or through qemu hook. do not use the hook script either.
+All files except for the main script are deprecated

 Scripts to sync clipboards between Wayland based Host and VMs over TCP since guest agents keep failing me for some reason.

 ## Requirements